wp-plugins/lightbox-plus/readme.txt

 = Caveats =

-Flash (i.e. YouTube videos, etc.) will sit atop the Lightbox Plus display not matter what the z-index is.
+Flash (i.e. YouTube videos, etc.) will sit atop the Lightbox Plus display no matter what the z-index is.
 This is an issue with Flash.

 See <a href="http://go.adobe.com/kb/ts_tn_15523_en-us">Flash content displays on top of all DHTML layers</a> at Adobe for details.